lonewanderer27/lonewanderer27/README.md

 #### <div align="center"> I aspire to be a Software Engineer 🚀</div>

-- 🔭 I’m currently working on [Lotto-Draw-Bot](https://github.com/lonewanderer27/Lotto-Draw-Bot), a Facebook Messenger bot that enables users to get the latest Philippine Lottery results.
-It also doubles as a RESTful API for anyone to use.
+- 🔭 I’m currently working on [H&F Commissions](https://github.com/lonewanderer27/h_and_f_commissions), the first React app that I made, serves as a website where commissions can be made.

 - 🌱 I’m currently learning C# and Java in Uni, while I learn Python, JavaScript and PHP in my free time.